b-jan/blog/NextJs-2.md

+In a [previous post](), I talked about adding SSR to a barebones CRA app

-# Next.js: Use Server-Side Rendering in your React App (Part 1 / 2)
+# Next.js: Use Server-Side Rendering in your React App

 ![Next.js](assets/ssr-next.jpg?raw=true "React SSR with Next.js")